Dre Campbell Farm

 Ticks can latch onto bedding, clothing, and other fabrics.

-To kill any ticks that might be hiding in these items, wash them in hot water.
+Wash these items in hot water to kill any ticks hiding in them.
 The intense heat will instantly kill these parasitic feeders and their eggs.

 13. Neem Oil